TerryV8/click-count/README.md

 Let me summarize what I have successfully managed to deliver:
 ## As a architecture:

 I was concerned about the scalability, the resilience (replica) and the availability.
-Since then, I designed my architecture around those purposes, especially, AWS and Kubernetes helps me to that.
+Since then, I designed my architecture around those willings, especially, AWS and Kubernetes helps me for that.
 - #### Back End:
 We choose to let the redis cluster managed by AWS.
-Once the redis cluster on AWS is launched, with can access it through a endpoint (eg.)
+Once the redis cluster on AWS is launched, with can access it through a endpoint.

 - #### Front End:
 We choose to use a Kubernetes Cluster of JavaEE GlashFist Web-App.
 Firstly, we created our docker container with a custom JavaEE GlashFist Web Application.